I was finally a doctor. A real doctor. A doctor that could get himself a doctor loan!

 Where Can You Find a Physician Mortgage Loan?

-If you’re looking for assistance finding a realtor and a great mortgage rate, my good friend Dr. Peter Kim, a.k.a.
+If you’re looking for additional assistance finding a realtor and a great mortgage rate, my good friend Dr. Peter Kim, a.k.a.
 Passive Income MD, has a free concierge service you may want to look into.

 Curbside Real Estate works with a nationwide network of vetted realtors and lenders to simplify the home-buying experience for physicians.
 Visit Curbside Real Estate to view a video from Dr. Kim to learn more about how his service works.